lhoursquentin/sed-bin/README.md

 # Notes

-- Some commands are missing (currently a, c, i, w, r, y), and some features are missing as well (empty label jumps, regex repetition, negative match, range addresses).
+- Some commands are missing (currently a, c, w, r, y), and some features are missing as well (empty label jumps, regex repetition, negative match, range addresses).
 Supporting those is planned.